Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Control Over Assets

 Control over assets varies significantly between the two documents.
-A living trust allows the person (grantor) to maintain control over their assets while they’re alive and to designate how these assets should be managed and distributed after their death.
+A living trust allows the person (grantor) to maintain control over their assets while alive and designate how these assets should be managed and distributed after their death.
 A living will doesn’t address asset control; instead, it pertains to healthcare decisions only, leaving asset management outside its scope.

 Privacy Concerns